TheClashFruit/Rusty/README.md

 # Rusty

-A web server written in rust, it's an experimental project.
+A high-performance web server written in Rust.

 ## Building